prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 	- (c) an amount to be paid to the representative of the applicant or a limit which the representative’s disbursements and fees may not exceed;
 	- (d) a contribution to be made by the applicant to the costs referred to in Rule 376.1(c).

-7. Legal aid may be granted only for the period from receipt of the application with the Co urt.
+7. Legal aid may be granted only for the period from receipt of the application with the Court.

 8. Where the legal aid covers, in whole or in part, the costs of legal assistance and representation the order granting legal aid shall designate the representative of the applicant .

-9. On a request by the designated representative, the Court may orde r that an amount shall be paid by way of advance .
+9. On a request by the designated representative, the Court may order that an amount shall be paid by way of advance .

 10. Where requested by the applicant in accordance with Rule 378.2( h), the Court shall decide on the suspension of any time limit.